How wider reading can support academic ability

 At Kumon, we believe developing a love for reading is the cornerstone to all other education.
 Here are a few suggestions for ways to encourage your children to read and really benefit from the gains of engaging with literature:

-Be guided by the types of films they like, or games they enjoy and try to match the theme.
-A science fiction or fantasy novel may appeal to some children, while a teen-romance or adventure novel might appeal to others.
+Find a genre which engages them: be guided by the types of films they like or games they enjoy and try to match the theme.
+A sci-fi or fantasy novel might appeal to their enjoyment of other-world action; alternatively a teen-romance or adventure novel might appeal to others.
 Once you have found one book they have enjoyed, it will be easier to choose another.

-If they have been set a particularly challenging book at school, set them challenges with rewards.
+Reward them for their progress: if they have been set a particularly challenging book at school or have a book on the shelf they simply will not read, set them challenges with rewards.
 Perhaps treat them to an ice-cream for reaching 200 pages.

 Ask them to read to you: ask them to read the headlines from the newspaper to you as you make breakfast or dinner, or a film review of something you are thinking of seeing together.
 This can be a great way to develop and expand their vocabulary as they can ask you how to pronounce a word and what it means.

-If they do not feel confident enough to read to you, ask them to read to a younger sibling.
-The reading material may be less challenging and they will enjoy the quality time together.
+Ask them to read to their younger siblings: if they do not feel confident enough to read to you, ask them to read to a younger sibling.
+The reading material may be less challenging and they will benefit from the enjoyment their sibling will experience from the quality time together.

-Take your child to the local library or bookshop and ask them what they would like to read.
-They will be far more eager to read a book they have chosen that appeals to them.
-Don't forget, we have produced the Kumon Recommended Reading List which is packed with books they may like to explore.
+Let them pick their own books: take your child to the local library or bookshop and ask them what they would like to read. if a book sparks their interest, let them read it, or offer to read it to them.
+The Kumon Recommended Reading List is also packed with books they may like to explore.